jgharris7/DocClass/README.md

  docker
  Amazon AWS tools SAM and CALI
 # Directories and files
--data -- the model training data.
-You need to unzip the compressed datafile -model -- the files for building the deployed model -model/app -- the source code for the app and the model learning code.
+- data -- the model training data.
+You need to unzip the compressed datafile
+- model -- the files for building the deployed model
+- model/app -- the source code for the app and the model learning code.
 Includes some prior classifiers that have been superceded
 -http/ -- the website interface for running the model -test/ -- some test cases for some versions of the model -model/Dockerfile -- Docker configuration file